-- All design studies, plans, construction documents, and as-builts for the original nourishment; - All studies, plans, construction documents, and as-builts for every renourishment; - Documentation and details of the maintenance plan, including how the need for renourishment is determined and funded; and - Pre-and post-storm profiles that extend at least to the seaward edge of the subaqueous nearshore zone (closure depth, usually -15 to -20 feet).
+- All design studies, plans, construction documents, and as-builts for the original nourishment: - All studies, plans, construction documents, and as-builts for every renourishment; - Documentation and details of the maintenance plan, including how the need for renourishment is determined and funded; and - Pre-and post-storm profiles that extend at least to the seaward edge of the subaqueous nearshore zone (closure depth, usually -15 to -20 feet).
 (See Figure 15)

-&lt;sup>273 44 CFR § 206.226(j)(2)(i).
+294 44 CFR § 206.226(j)(2)(i).

-&lt;sup>274 44 CFR § 206.226(j)(2)(ii).
+295 44 CFR § 206.226(j)(2)(ii).

-channel maintenance project, because dredge spoils do not meet compatibility design criteria and the amount placed is dependent on the amount dredged, not the beach design
+- o Emergency or "as-needed" renourishments when the beach has eroded to a critical condition where all of the original nourishment is gone - o Partial renourishments or "hot-spot" nourishments - o Renourishment using material from a channel maintenance project, because dredge spoils do not meet compatibility design criteria and the amount placed is dependent on the amount dredged, not the beach design